csaf-poc/csaf_distribution/docs/csaf_provider.md

 # against the JSON schema.
 #no_validation = false

-# Disable the experimantel web interface.
+# Disable the experimental web interface.
 #no_web_ui = true

 # Make the provider take the publisher from the CSAF document.